Skip Top Navigation Skip to Content

 U.S. and Canadian citizens who are 15 years old or younger are allowed to travel with their birth certificate, as are teens between the ages of 16-18 if they are a part of an adult supervised school, religious, cultural or athletic group.

-If both birth parents are not traveling, you must have written authorization from the parent(s) along with a telephone number where they can be reached to verify the authorization or proof of custody.
+If no birth parent(s) are traveling with the child, you must have written authorization from the parent(s) along with a telephone number where they can be reached to verify the authorization or proof of custody.
 Failure to provide such evidence may make you inadmissible to enter Canada.

 All passengers and their vehicles and belongings on the Anacortes/Sidney, B.C. route or San Juan Islands/Sidney, B.C. route will be crossing international boundaries and will be subject to United States and/or Canadian Customs Service and Immigration inspection.
 Articles you bring into either country are subject to being taxed.
 Canadian law prohibits individuals from bringing guns, mace, pepper spray and other personal defense products into Canada.